 Who Are CPR Neutrals

 CPR supports the Panel of Distinguished Neutrals, from which arbitrators, mediators and other dispute management professionals are selected to help parties prevent and resolve disputes.
 It includes prominent attorneys, retired state and federal judges, academics, as well as highly-skilled business executives, legal experts and dispute resolution professionals who are particularly qualified to resolve all business and employment disputes, including those involving multi-national corporations, as well as smaller companies, or issues of public sensitivity.
+Focusing in more than 30 practice areas, CPR’s esteemed arbitrators and mediators have provided resolutions in thousands of cases, with billions of dollars at issue worldwide.
+For more information on our specialty panels, see Specialty Panels.

 Admission to the Panel of Distinguished Neutrals is a selective process.
 In evaluating applications, CPR considers candidates’ education, experience with commercial or consumer matters, ADR training, ADR experience, and references.
 From time to time, CPR will convene review committees comprising CPR Institute members with experience in ADR matters and Neutrals to review the applications to help CPR evaluate the substantive experience of candidates in a given field.
 CPR strives for geographic and other diversity in the roster of the Panel.
 All CPR Neutrals are expected to meet certain training requirements, and to maintain the highest ethical standards as set out by the governing ethical codes and rules.
 See generally, Become a Neutral.